 16:00 | The VFX King: Authenticity in virtual environments with Robert Legato ASC

 Rob Legato has won Oscars for his work in creating Titanic and Hugo and Disney’s live action retelling of The Lion King.
 He has served as a VFX supervisor, VFX director of photography and second unit director for directors Martin Scorsese, James Cameron, Ron Howard and Robert Zemeckis.
 Lauded as a pioneer in virtual production, it is Rob Legato’s dedication to putting creatives front and centre of high-tech digital processes that has made him Hollywood’s go-to expert for ground-breaking visual effects.

-Rob Legato talks to makers about the next stages in the evolution of filmmaking.
+Rob Legato talked to makers about the next stages in the evolution of filmmaking.

 17:00 | Douglas Trumbull: Part II – An Exclusive makers Interview

-makers is delighted to present a unique one-to- one interview with a giant of the cinema, the legendary special FX wizard (2001 A Space Odyssey, Close Encounters of the Third Kind, Blade Runner, Star Trek, Tree of Life) and director (Silent Running, Brainstorm) Doug Trumbull.
+makers was delighted to present a unique one-to-one interview with a giant of the cinema, the legendary special FX wizard (2001 A Space Odyssey, Close Encounters of the Third Kind, Blade Runner, Star Trek, Tree of Life) and director (Silent Running, Brainstorm) Doug Trumbull.
 Trumbull is still at the forefront of pioneering technology and will present his vision for creating dramatic cinematic immersive experiences – the technology, the business model and the future of storytelling.

-This is a two part presentation.
-Watch on demand a special documentary presentation by Doug Trumbull in which he outlines his lifelong mission to create a cinema of immersion and spectacle.
+This was a two part presentation.
+Watch on demand a special documentary presentation by Doug Trumbull in which he outlined his lifelong mission to create a cinema of immersion and spectacle.
 Then join Doug at this exclusive Q&A as he expands on this thinking.

-Bonus content will include three on-demand sessions from FOCUS Digital 2020.
+Bonus content included three on-demand sessions from FOCUS Digital 2020.